ros2/rosidl/rosidl_typesupport_interface/QUALITY_DECLARATION.md

 ### Linters and Static Analysis [4.v]

-`rosidl_typesupport_interface` uses and passes all the standard linters and static analysis tools for a C++ package as described in the [ROS 2 Developer Guide](https://index.ros.org/doc/ros2/Contributing/Developer-Guide/#linters).
+`rosidl_typesupport_interface` uses and passes all the standard linters and static analysis tools for a C package as described in the [ROS 2 Developer Guide](https://index.ros.org/doc/ros2/Contributing/Developer-Guide/#linters).

 Results of the linting tests can be found [here](https://ci.ros2.org/job/nightly_linux_release/lastBuild/testReport/rosidl_typesupport_interface/).